By Dr Vicki Hargraves

 Superdiversity has a specific meaning related to migration-related issues

 The term ‘superdiversity’ was coined by Stephen Vertovec in 2007.
 It is not just a word to replace diversity (normally understood as language, cultural and ethnic diversity) but focuses on migrants, and the different social issues that have emerged from the phenomenon of global migration.
-In the ECE setting in New Zealand it is particularly relevant as many of the diverse families and groups attending ECE settings have a migrant background.
+In the early childhood setting in New Zealand it is particularly relevant as many of the diverse families and groups attending early childhood settings have a migrant background.
 The phenomenon of superdiversity helps us to look at the diversity of immigrants not only in terms of language and cultural practices, but in terms of their migration pattern (being highly mobile, for example) and their migration status (refugee, voluntary migrant or skills-based migrant).

 Meeting obligations to Te Tiriti o Waitangi while responding to the superdiversity of Aotearoa New Zealand

 Recognising and responding to superdiversity and upholding the obligations of the Treaty are both important – it is not one or the other, biculturalism or multiculturalism, but both.
-Te Tiriti o Waitangi encourages us to stop functioning in a monocultural way and to be more open-minded and oriented towards diverse ways of being, bringing the different cultural aspirations of Māori families to bear on our work in ECE.
+Te Tiriti o Waitangi encourages us to stop functioning in a monocultural way and to be more open-minded and oriented towards diverse ways of being, bringing the different cultural aspirations of Māori families to bear on our work in early childhood education.
 Teachers can be responsive to Māori as a fundamental priority under Te Tiriti and use that same approach with other families in their centres.

 Building deep relationships with families to understand and be responsive to their needs